Smoothie bowls- an easy healthy way to start your morning

 Coconut oil

-Seeds- hemp seeds, sesame seeds, sunflower seeds
+Seeds- hemp seeds, sesame seeds, sunflower seeds, chia seeds

 Choices for fibre